fareshan/python-monorepo-example/README.md

 immediately in code depending on the said library.
 This implements the _live at HEAD_ workflow, a term made popular by [Titus Winters](https://www.youtube.com/watch?v=tISy7EJQPzI) from Google.

+to do

+- dockerfiles
+- logging config
+- clean architecture ?